VeronicaLourens/hangman/README.md

 [Back to top](#hangman-game)

 * It displays an error message when user enters an invalid data that are not in the range of 0 and 50.
 In this case, it does not have any impact on the attempts allowed.
-It doesn't not print the parts of Hangman when user makes invalid entry.
+It does not print the parts of Hangman when user makes invalid entry.

   ![Play game](screenshots/attmpts.png)